Nigeria to keep troops in Mali until crisis resolved

 "Until democratically elected people take over the government of Mali, we will not pull back."

-As well as deploying troops, Nigeria also has warplanes in neighboring Niger ready for missions in Mali.
+As well as deploying troops, Nigeria also has warplanes in neighbouring Niger ready for missions in Mali.

 The hostage crisis at an Algerian gas plant shortly after the French intervention has raised fears among other West African countries of a backlash from Islamists at home.